 MHI 550 Healthcare Policy & Innovation

 Course Description: This course explores healthcare policy development, key organizations, and strategies for impacting future policy specific to innovation and research.
 Learn to identify and address barriers/support for innovation, develop skill in formulating health care reform initiatives to support and advance innovation in healthcare, and develop competence in grass roots activism and support.

 MHI 552 Financing for Innovation

 Course Description: This course details available public and private resources for innovation and identifies future/anticipated financial needs at the national and local levels to sustain a culture supportive of innovation.
 Learn to develop models for innovation financing, including cost effectiveness, return on investment, net present value, and community benefit will be discussed.

 MHI 554 Outcomes Evaluation

-Course Description: Applies the concepts learned in MHI core courses and presents evidence of knowledge in innovation principles, applications and strategies for implementation and evaluation.
-Students will develop an innovation project in the form of a mind map.
+Course Description: The Capstone experience applies the concepts learned in MHI core courses.
+You will present evidence of knowledge in innovation principles and applications and strategies for implementation and evaluation of your proposed change project through a video and mindmap.